About

 • stepping up to co-plan and facilitate meetings, to scribe; reflecting on the purposes of meeting; adapting the planned content and the way meetings are run it in light of what would work better.

 The Library: It's yet to be decided how access to the book collection will be managed - whether to hire a space as a shared reading room, and which books can be lent out.
-I've sourced books that are hard to access and costly to replace.
+A good many of the books I've sourced are hard to access and costly to replace.
 Book theft is a real temptation as we all know!

-Warning: The programme will only run if 36 people are ready to enrol by the end of October 2026.
-This would create
+Warning: This programme will only run if 36 people are ready to enrol by the end of October 2026, which would create:

 - 3 groups of 12 people to run 3 courses from section 1 (of the 6)